Is Wollongong’s Peoplecare health fund right for you?

 Picking a policy

 The four hospital options range from public hospital only cover, to comprehensive premium hospital cover.
 Each has some notable features:

 - Basic hospital: This gives you private hospital cover for all Medicare procedures not otherwise specified.
 The most notable of these is probably cancer treatment.
 Other than this, your cover is still relatively limited, and you will often need to go through Medicare as a public patient to avoid significant extra expenses.

-- Mid hospital: On the whole, this policy is very similar to basic hospital cover, but has a handful of additional specialised procedures.
+- Mid hospital (closed to new members): On the whole, this policy is very similar to basic hospital cover, but has a handful of additional specialised procedures.
 The main difference is that you can get certain joint replacements in private hospital, although you will still need to go through the public hospital waiting list for hip and knee replacements.
 Unlike other health funds, Peoplecare includes private hospital cover for gastric banding and reconstructive surgery under this mid-level cover.